-Swiss researchers studying yerba mate tea benefits have found some great summertime news: it looks like drinking chilled tea may do wonders for fat loss.
+Swiss researchers studying yerba mate tea benefits have found some great news: Drinking chilled tea may do wonders for fat loss.
 While the nutritional goodies found in tea are well known (it improves heart health, boosts immunity, and lowers blood sugar), the researchers decided to examine whether the body responds differently to the drink’s temperature.

-A team from the University of Fribourg gathered 23 healthy adults and instructed them to sip a cup (500 mL, which is equal to about 17 fluid ounces) of unsweetened yerba mate tea, a caffeinated, bitter-tasting brew from South America that’s comparable to green tea.
-They first drank the yerba mate tea at 3℃ (37°F), then were told the following day to drink another cup at 55℃ (131°F).
+A team from the University of Fribourg gathered 23 healthy adults and instructed them to sip a cup of unsweetened yerba mate tea, a caffeinated, bitter-tasting brew from South America that’s comparable to green tea.
+They first drank the yerba mate tea at 37°F, then were told the following day to drink another cup at 131°F.

 In both cases, the volunteers were monitored a half hour before drinking the tea and 90 minutes after.
-The authors of the study looking into the benefits of yerba mate took note of the test subjects’ cardiovascular responses (such as heart rate and blood flow), along with their oxygen consumption and fat oxidation, a process that burns stored fat and releases energy.
+The authors of the study took note of the test subjects’ cardiovascular responses (such as heart rate and blood flow), along with their oxygen consumption and fat oxidation, a process that burns stored fat and releases energy.